Students are responsible for completing all requirements for graduation.

 The standard course load for a full-time student is 15 credit hours each semester, and students are encouraged to balance their commitment to quality and rigor with realistic expectations of the workload involved with specific course enrollments.
 An overload is defined as any program registration over 18 hours to a maximum of 20 credit hours.
 Eighteen hours allows students registered in four 4-credit classes to continue to participate in 1- and 2-credit performance classes.
 It is not recommended that students use 18 semester hours to attempt to complete six 3-credit classes.

-There is an additional fee assessed for programs over 18 hours (this fee will no longer be assessed beginning Fall 2017).
 The Committee on Academic Standing reviews all applications for overloads to determine academic eligibility, based on stated criteria.
 Students in their first semester are not permitted to enroll in more than 18 credits.
 For all other students, a minimum GPA of 3.000 is required for an overload.
 The Committee will not consider an overload application for more than 20 credit hours.

 A full-time student must be enrolled in a minimum of 12 credit hours each semester.
 Requests for permission to change to part-time (fewer than 12 hours in the fall or spring semester) status must be filed, before the term begins, with the Office of the Registrar and approved by CAS.

 A matriculating student can earn credit at Skidmore for a maximum of 16 semester hours, to be used toward graduation credit requirements, through any combination of Advanced Placement (AP) examinations, the International Baccalaureate Program (IB), other testing programs as indicated below, or college courses transcripted by accredited postsecondary institutions that simultaneously contribute to the high school diploma.
 Course work will be evaluated using the college’s transfer credit policies.